 Rachio has a beautiful mobile application that works flawlessly and never glitches, freezes, or crashes.
 It’s a well-built, intuitive, and functional application that is comfortable and reliable.

 The mobile application offers a lot of flexibility and many features.
 In the process of setting schedules and customizing your Rachio, it’s better to leave it alone and let the sprinkler controller automate the whole process since it’s the best way to save maximum amounts of water.

 We activated Smart Cycles and Weather Intelligence to see the full potential of the irrigation system controller.
 While doing so, Rachio offered a plan of its own which seemed to be a bit off.
 We were skeptical, but after two weeks of testing, the grass looked healthy and green.

 If you’re interested in how the app looks on the inside, take a look at the pictures posted above.
 The interface of Rachio’s mobile application is intuitive and easy to navigate.
 There’s no chance of getting lost, and the app offers fast access features.

 The homepage displays the local weather and shows the forecast along with watering schedules.
 If you take a look at the picture of the yard, there’s information given about the last watering cycle and when the next one begins.

-Rachio will send a notification to alert you that in a few minutes it’ll start a water cycle.
+Rachio will send a notification to alert you that it’ll start a water cycle in a few minutes.
 This way, you won’t be showering your guests, and that’s a huge plus.
 I’ve had such ‘guest showering scenarios’ with other sprinkler controllers; it goes without saying that it’s good to have an alert that helps forestall such situations.

 The homepage of Skydrop’s mobile application is detailed and provides a lot of insights.
 It displays all the main features, and there’s no need to surf through sections to find what you’re looking for.